nishuR31/nubloq/README.md

 ##  Purpose

-> “I built BlogPaglu as a personal project to sharpen my full-stack development skills, explore modern UI design patterns, and create a production-ready blog system from scratch.”
+> “I built Nubloq as a personal project to sharpen my full-stack development skills, explore modern UI design patterns, and create a production-ready blog system from scratch.”

 <br />
 <br />